Stack for Customer Support

 Resolution time — Does AI reduce average handle time?

-Deflection rate — What % of conversations resolve without human?
+Deflection rate — What percentage of conversations resolve without human involvement?

-CSAT impact — Does AI help or hurt satisfaction?
+CSAT impact — Does AI help or hurt satisfaction scores?

-Cost per conversation — AI vs. human cost.
-Include setup and maintenance.
+Cost per conversation — AI vs. human cost, including setup and maintenance.

 Sample Stacks by Team Size

-Small (1–5 agents) — One support platform with built-in AI (Zendesk, Intercom).
-Chatbot + KB.
+Small (1 to 5 agents) — One support platform with built-in AI (Zendesk, Intercom).
+Chatbot plus KB.
 Minimal custom tooling.

-Medium (5–20 agents) — Above + dedicated chatbot if platform AI is weak.
+Medium (5 to 20 agents) — Above plus dedicated chatbot if platform AI is weak.
 Add ticket triage and routing.
-Voice transcription if you have phone.
+Voice transcription if you handle phone.

-The >Model Directory includes support tools: chatbots, KB, and ticketing. >Smart Match for "customer support" returns support-focused stacks. >Build a Support Chatbot has implementation guidance.
+The Model Directory includes support tools: chatbots, KB, and ticketing.
+Smart Match for "customer support" returns support-focused stacks.